tribell4310/bead-assay/README.md

 `experimentName_montagePositionNumber_channelName.tiff`

 Some microscope software produces default filenames with unix-disallowed characters, or a `.tif` instead of a `.tiff`	file extension.
-For convenience, the `bead_underscore.py` script is included that modified the
+For convenience, the `bead_underscore.py` script is included that corrects these issues.

 ## Data processing